amberframework/docs/guides/models/jennifer/models.md

 end
 ```

-to your `spec_helper.cr`.
 Also just regular deleting or truncation could be used but transactions provide 15x speed up \(at least for postgres; mysql gets less impact\).

 {% hint style="info" %}
 This functions can be safely used only under test environment.